 This site might have made it here because of my interests in anything Mac and handmade.
 But boy, what a great example of those two interests in one product.
 Grovemade presents their fantastic range of products with soft grey backgrounds and minimalist navigation.
 Nothing gets in the way of exploring their products and putting them in your cart.

-In putting together this short collection of ecommerce websites I’ve learnt that my design preferences are as much about current creativity as they are about practicality and familiarity from a visitor’s viewpoint.
+In putting together this short collection of ecommerce website I’ve learnt that my design preferences are as much about current creativity as they are about practicality and familiarity from a visitor’s viewpoint.

 Sure, I came across far more intense designs but for me I found those sites over styled, not clear about what they were selling or simply too awkward to navigate.

 To me, good ecommerce design isn’t about austere model shots but about integrating on-brand imagery with a seemingly simple ecommerce shopping experience for your particular target market.